Kanheri caves

 At the top of the pavilion there is a stupa with a diameter of 4.9 m and a height of 6.7 m.

-In the rectangular niches between the carved doors.
+The front of the hall is penetrated by three doors, two pairs of two groups, each group In the rectangular niches between the carved doors.
 The chaitya's large, unadorned windows are meant to let light in.

 The side walls are decorated with two large Buddha statues standing on roses.

 Coins and other Bodhisattva images.
 These statues were later added and date from the 5th-6th century.
 Cave 1 is an unfinished chaityagriha, originally intended to have a two-story terrace and portico as well as a pillared hall.
 The cave is in AD in the 5th-6th centuries, as this period mainly sees columns with compressed pillows or amalky crests.
 Cave 11, also known as "Sala Durbar", consists of a large hall with a front porch.
+The back wall of the hall has mehians and rooms on either side.
+On the floor of the hall are two low stone benches, reminiscent of Ellora Cave 5.

 The Buddha decorated the temple with the Dharmachakrapravardhana mudra.